-- Pre-heat oven to 180 C / 356 F
+- Pre-heat oven to 180 C / 356 F ( no fan)

 - Take a 7 inch /18 cm square brownie pan, brush the inside of the cake pan with a tiny bit of oil then use parchment paper on the bottom and side as well.
-Set aside
+Set it aside

-- Sift in flour, cinnamon, salt and cocoa powder and fold the mixture together.
+- Sift in flour, cinnamon, salt, and cocoa powder and fold the mixture together.
 Do not overmix

 - Bake for 20 minutes then place some chocolate chips on top (optional) and bake for further 10 minutes.
 The brownie is ready when the edge looks baked and the middle looks slightly gooey but not raw.
-Do not over bake!
+Do not over-bake!
 The brownie will further set as it cools

 - Let the brownie cool in the 7 inch /18 cm square brownie pan then carefully cut